August 10, 2026 · Angel Roman

 Most catering leads don't go cold because the client lost interest.
 They go cold because the restaurant had no system to keep them warm.

 Most caterers target the wrong people on LinkedIn.
-Here are the exact job titles that control catering budgets, and how to find them without wasting hours on dead-end searches.
+Here are the exact job titles that control catering budgets, and how to find them without wasting hours.

 A Southern BBQ restaurant reached out to a corporate prospect via LinkedIn.
 Five months and several follow-ups later, the booking was confirmed.